lscsoft/pcat/README.txt

     EXPORT PATH=$PATH:/path/to/PCAT/
     EXPORT PYTHONPATH=$PYTHONPATH:/path/to/PCAT/
     eval `/ligotools/bin/use_ligotools`

-Install scikit-learn:
+Either source scikit-learn from an existing location:

+or install scikit-learn from scratch:
     http://scikit-learn.org/stable/,
     http://pypi.python.org/pypi/scikit-learn/

-pylal also has to be importable by python.
-Make sure pylal is available before running.
+gwpy also has to be sourced:
+    source ~detchar/opt/gwpysoft/etc/gwpy-user-env.sh
 *******************************************************************************
 ***************************        Contents:        ***************************
 *******************************************************************************